icpc/ccs-specs/docs/draft/README.md

 ## Changes compared to the `2026-01` version

+- Added a style guide to be used for all specifications.
 - Extracted a new [JSON Format](json_format) specification containing the shared data model (JSON property types, object definitions, and notification object format) previously embedded in the [Contest API](contest_api).
   The Contest API and Contest Package Format now reference this document for all shared object definitions.
+- Renamed object sections in JSON Format from plural to singular (e.g.
+  "Problems" to "Problem"), renamed "File" to "File reference" and "Notification object" to "Notification", and updated all cross-references accordingly.
+- Added `score` field to [runs](json_format#runs) for scoring contests, with a note that per-run scores are not well-defined for most problems.
+- Restructured the `role` field on [persons](json_format#persons) into a `roles` array of objects, each with a `type`, optional `title`, and optional `team_id`, to support persons with multiple roles.
+- Added `coach` as a supported [account](json_format#accounts) type.
+- Added `desktop` and `webcam` as known [file reference](json_format#file-reference) tags.
+- Added `removed_intervals` to the [contest state](json_format#contest-state)
+  object, allowing time intervals to be marked as disregarded for scoring purposes.
+Intervals must be non-overlapping and sorted by start time.
+- Removed `contest_time` from [judgements](json_format#judgements) and
+  [runs](json_format#runs), as these values are not meaningful for scoring and would require unnecessary resending of objects when removed intervals change.

 ## References